jefflester/minitrino/readme.md

 ### Config Environment Variables
 Below is a list of all valid environment variables.
 The majority of these are passed to properties files and registered via Presto Secrets.

-- LIB_PATH
-- STARBURST_LIC_PATH
+CLI environment variables:
+- LIB_PATH: the filesystem path of the Minipresto library.

+Docker environment variables:
+- DOCKER_HOST: the host of the Docker daemon.
+Required if Docker is located anywhere other than localhost.

+Module environment variables:
-  - This is required if using licensed Starburst features.
+- STARBURST_LIC_PATH: required if using licensed Starburst features.
 It can point to any valid license on your filesystem.
 - S3_ENDPOINT
 - S3_ACCESS_KEY
 - S3_SECRET_KEY